Funding & Distribution

 - Have fun

 robust community and campus screening initiatives for their documentaries.
 This was a service that Leah & Todd used for their doc, Big Sonia.
-As you’ll remember from the episode, they spoke glowingly of the work that the Film Sprout people did in getting Sonia out into the world!
+They spoke glowingly of the work that Film Sprout did in getting Sonia out into the world!

-Women You Should Fund is the rewards-based crowdfunding platform that Todd & Leah talked about on the show.
-They were very happy with working with them during the crowdfund campaign.
+A rewards-based crowdfunding platform that Todd & Leah were very happy with while working together during their crowdfund campaign.
 They may be a nice fit for your own campaign!